 What are the Benefits of NVMe Storage?

-Compared to traditional storage protocols, NVMe is much lower overhead, and better optimized for high-speed and low latency access to data.
+Compared to traditional storage protocols, NVMe has much lower overhead and is better optimized for high-speed and low-latency data access.

-Additionally, the PCI Express bus can transfer data at a much higher speed than SATA or SAS links.
-That means that NVMe based SSDs provide latency of a few microseconds over the 40-100ms for SATA based ones.
+Additionally, the PCI Express bus can transfer data faster than SATA or SAS links.
+That means that NVMe-based SSDs provide a latency of a few microseconds over the 40-100ms for SATA-based ones.

-Last but not least, NVMe commands can be streamlined, queued, and multipathed for more efficient parsing and execution of those commands.
-That means, multiple operations can be executed in parallel due to the non-rotational nature of solid state drives.
-This makes NVMe a perfect candidate to tunnel the protocol through over high-speed communication links.
+Last but not least, NVMe commands can be streamlined, queued, and multipath for more efficient parsing and execution.
+Due to the non-rotational nature of solid-state drives, multiple operations can be executed in parallel.
+This makes NVMe a perfect candidate for tunneling the protocol over high-speed communication links.

 What is NVMe over Fabrics (NVMe-oF)?

 NVMe over Fabrics is a tunneling mechanism for access to remote NVMe devices.
-It extends the performance of access to solid state drives over the use of traditional tunneling protocols such as iSCSI.
+It extends the performance of access to solid-state drives over traditional tunneling protocols such as iSCSI.

 NVMe over Fabrics is directly supported by the NVMe driver stacks of common operating systems, such as Linux and Windows (Server), and doesn’t require additional software on the client side.